.

 Forest Flower Sunrise/Sunset

-the sun to waken, to sleep with his horn; music her very source.
+waken, to sleep, with his horn.
+Music her very source.

-She rises in the East, her radiant eyes open the dawn
+She rises in the east, her radiant eyes open

-In the stream koi in a pond swim,
+In the stream golden yellow, red-orange koi swim

-In the stream porpoises frolic to the light.
+In the stream pink porpoises frolic to the light.

 Music with all its colors shimmers above.

-In the stream great pandas stop.
-A morning
+In the stream great pandas feeding their young

-Sun sets in the West, her arms fold on
+Sun sets in the west, her arms fold on the horizon,

-We join the stream of music in her descent.
+We join the stream of music in sun’s descent.

 Softly into morning glow she rises again.